 Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 Depending on your feelings about the seasons, spring can be anything from the best or worst time of the year.
 Some people like the coming of flowers, birds, and other beautiful sights.
 Others are saddened that they must wait to engage in many of their favourite winter activities.
 Many people are happy the inconvenience of all the snow is gone, and the cold winter weather has been replaced with warmer temperatures.
-Regardless of your feelings, part of the seasonal change involves getting some work done.
+But part of the seasonal change involves getting some work done, which some people may be less than happy about.

 Regardless of how you feel about switching from the winter months to springtime, we want to help make the transition to warm weather easier for you.
-Our Morison Insurance team has created a spring home maintenance checklist with tips on preparing your home for spring.
+Our Morison Insurance team has created a spring home maintenance checklist with tips to help you prepare and get your house and property ready for spring.

 Prepping for spring brings feelings of accomplishment and satisfaction.
-You're not rushing to get your outdoor furniture out or track down an air conditioning expert when it's already warmer weather.
-Following our spring home maintenance checklist, you'll be ready for the season.
+You’re not rushing to get your outdoor furniture out or track down an air conditioning expert when it’s already warmer weather.
+By taking the time to check each item on our spring home maintenance checklist, your home and garden will be ready for the season.

 Why Is Spring Home Maintenance Important?

-Keeping your home in good shape with regular maintenance protects one of your largest financial investments— your home.
-A well-maintained home provides you with a nice place to live and, if you choose to sell in the future, may fetch a higher price if you sell in the future.
+Keeping your home in good shape with regular maintenance protects one of your largest financial investments—your home.
+A well-maintained home provides you with a nice place to live and, if you choose to sell in the future, may fetch a higher price because potential home buyers will see a property that has received regular upkeep and requires little work outside of routine maintenance.

-A well-maintained home is also a great way to manage the cost of home insurance.
-For example, an insurance broker can get competitive quotes with preferred rates if your roof is maintained, your furnace is less than 20 years old, and your plumbing and electrical services are current.
+A well-maintained home is also a great way to manage the cost of home insurance premiums.
+For example, an insurance broker can get more competitive quotes with preferred rates if your roof is maintained, your furnace is less than 20 years old, and your plumbing and electrical services are current.
+That’s because a home that isn’t regularly maintained has a higher chance of suffering from issues like roof leaks, plumbing emergencies, and other scenarios that will require costly repair services for the resulting property damage.
+So it’s important to take the time to maintain your home and property to prevent potential problems from occurring.

 If you follow our spring home maintenance checklist, you should be able to build and maintain the value of your home, while also making your day-to-day life more comfortable.